 Thom first came to Alaska in 1981 to work for the Young Adult Conservation Corp at False Island near Sitka.
 He fell in love with the Southeast Alaska environment and returned summers to work as a deck hand on a salmon troller.
-He moved to Haines in 1987 and bought an existing bike shop in 1988.
-He continues to bike, hike, paraglide, ski and enjoy the environment of Alaska and the world.
+He moved to Haines in 1987 and bought an existing bike shop the following year.
+He expanded the business to Skagway in 1992.
+He continues to bike, hike, paraglide, ski and enjoy and advocate for the environment of Alaska and the world.

 Becky's love for Southeast Alaska began on a backpacking trip in 1994.
 A year later, she sold nearly everything she owned and left the DC area on a 5000 mile road trip to Alaska.
-After exploring around the state for a while, she found her paradise in Haines.
-Becky's biggest passions are cross country skiing and gardening.
-After the summer garden is planted, then it's high time for biking, hiking and camping.
-She lives in historic Ft.
-Seward with her two daughters.
+After a couple years of exploring the state, she settled down in Haines where she embraces a relaxing lifestyle full of adventure.
+Becky has been our office manager since 2010.

 Lee drove his Tacoma truck from Texas to Alaska in the early 90's.
 He still has the twang in his voice but his heart is in the North.
 After many seasons as a fisheries technician his passion for the bike got him a job as a guide for Sockeye Cycle.
 He spends most of his time in the Yukon with his wife Nicole and dog Keta cutting wood on his lot, cross country skiing and playing disc golf.